schoolofdevops/kubernetes-labguide/chapters/index.md

 # Ultimate Kubernetes Bootcamp

-Welcome to Kubernetes Fundamentals by School of Devops
+Welcome to the Kubernetes Course  by School of Devops

-This is a Lab Guide which goes along with the Docker and Kubernetes course by School of Devops.
+This is a Lab Guide which goes along with the Docker and Kubernetes courses conducted by School of Devops.

-For information about the devops trainign courses visit [schoolofdevops.com](http://schoolofdeovps.com).
+For information about the devops trainign courses visit [schoolofdevops.net](http://schoolofdeovps.net).

 ## Team